LokendraNath/Amazon-Project/notes.md

+MVC->  Makes Sure the page always matches the data

   Main Idea Of Javascript
     1. Save the Data  (Model)
     2. Generate the HTML (View)
     3. Make it interactive (Controller)

-MVC => Makes Sure the page always matches the data

   1. Update The data
   2. Regenerate All the HTML